UPDATE 2-Stada buyout falls short of shareholder acceptance target

 * Stada shares drop 6.5 pct in pre-market trade (Adds share price, trader comment, changes dateline)

-FRANKFURT, June 27 Private equity groups Bain Capital and Cinven failed to win the required shareholder acceptances to take over German generic drugmaker Stada , the companies said late on Monday.
+FRANKFURT, June 27 (Reuters) - Private equity groups Bain Capital and Cinven failed to win the required shareholder acceptances to take over German generic drugmaker Stada , the companies said late on Monday.

 Investors representing 65.52 percent of Stada's equity capital tendered shares in the agreed 5.3 billion euro ($5.9 billion) deal at 66 euros per share, short of the 67.5 percent target that the bid was conditional on, Stada said.